 We focus on markets with significant network externalities.
-This means that the willingness to pay for a unit of a good sold in this market increases with the total number of units sold.
-We restrict expectations of sales to be equal to the actual sales, at equilibrium.
-We
+This means that the willingness to pay for a unit of a good sold in this comarket increases with the total number of units sold.
+2 We restrict expectations of sales to be equal to the actual sales, at equilibrium.
+We compare two regimes.

-&lt;sup>1 The internal bus defines the way in which information is transferred among the internal components of a computer, such as memory boards, video boards and microprocessors.

-&lt;sup>2 The positive consumption externalities, commonly called "network externalities," arise from the existence and provision of complementary goods.
-Network externalities are a natural feature of networks (see Rohlfs (1974)).
-They also arise in many non-network markets where complementary goods are important, as in our two examples.
-In the MCA bus case, the complementary goods are the variety of add-on boards that get attached to the motherboard and communicate with it at the MCA specifications.
-These boards perform a variety of functions, compare two regimes.
 In the first, there is only a single producer.
 This single firm is an innovator, and only it has the technology for the production of this good.
 In the second regime, the innovator provides the technology to other firms, so that there are n active firms.
 The innovator is a quantity leader, and the other firms are quantity followers.
-It is shown that, when the externalities are sufficiently strong, it pays for the monopolist to give away his technology to other firms that become his competitors.
+3 It is shown that, when

+1 The internal bus defines the way in which information is transferred among the internal components of a computer, such as memory boards, video boards and microprocessors.

-The intuition for this "paradox" is simple.
-Entry of competitors reduces prices and profits ceteris paribus.
-But the addition of their production to the size of the network increases the demand functions (willingness to pay) facing all network members, including the innovator (former monopolist).
-This allows the innovator to sell higher quantities and charge a higher price.
-Thus, if the externality is strong, the network effect overshadows the standard competitive such as video display support, terminal emulation, memory provision, etc., and users demand their availability at many quality levels.
+$^{^{2}}$ The positive consumption externalities, commonly called 'network externalities', arise from the existence and provision of complementary goods.
+Network externalities are a natural feature of networks (see Rohlfs (1974)).
+They also arise in many non-network markets where complementary goods are important, as in our two examples.
+In the MCA bus case, the complementary goods are the variety of add-on boards that get attached to the motherboard and communicate with it at the MCA specifications.
+These boards perform a variety of functions, such as video display support, terminal emulation, memory provision, etc., and users demand their availability at many quality levels.
 The early difficulty in the acceptance of the MCA bus by other-than-IBM personal computer manufacturers lead to inadequate provision of these complementary goods.
-This led to a further hesitation in the incorporation of the MCA bus in new PC "IBM-clone" designs.
+This led to a further hesitation in the incorporation of the MCA bus in new PC 'IBM-clone' designs.
 In the Betamax case, the complementary good was pre-recorded movies in that format.
 Although unanticipated by Sony, large numbers of customers used VCRs to view pre-recorded commercially available material.
 Thus the existence and easy availability of large numbers of titles in a particular recording format became crucial.
 Originally aided by a longer duration recording capability and by a strong U.S. distribution network of many manufacturers, the competing VHS format became dominant in market share in the recorders/players market and in the number of titles of pre-recorded movies and their availability.
 Eventually, Sony withdrew from the U.S. market.
-See Economides and Salop (1992) for a discussion of pricing with complementarities, and Economides (1989, 1991) for the incentives of firms to produce compatible components.
-See Economides and White (1993) for a discussion of the economics of networks in the context of antitrust.
+See Economides and Salop (1992) for a discussion of pricing with complementaries, and Economides (1989), and Economides (1991) for the incentives of firms to produce compatible components.
+See Economides and White (1994) for a discussion of the economics of networks in the context of antitrust.

-&lt;sup>3 The particular quantity-leader/follower structure is not crucial for the results, which also hold in general terms for other oligopolistic models.
+$^{^{3}}$ The particular quantity-leader/follower structure is not crucial for the results, which also hold in general terms for other oligopolistic models.